-Yoga classes also on offer, get in touch to find out what classes are currently running.
+Yoga classes also on offer at times, get in touch to find out what classes are currently running.

 There are so many places in Galway to eat good food, and even more so vegan and vegetarian friendly.
 I tried to narrow down my favourite spots but it is hard to do so!

-I just love McCambridges, my favourite spot in town really – the food is great, the staff are always lovely and helpful and I just love the atmosphere.
+I do love McCambridges- the food is great, the staff are always lovely and helpful and I love the atmosphere.
 Queues can be expected around lunchtime but it is worth it and you generally get a seat quite quickly.

 Location 38/39 Shop st, Galway city.